Tesla profits have plummeted. Elon Musk remains all-in on robotaxis

 Now, Tesla has essentially confirmed reportsit's pivoting away from the mass-market vehicle portion of this plan.

-But "more affordable" vehicles will still be offered before the second half of next year, Tesla maintains, using existing manufacturing lines.
+But "more affordable" vehicles will still be offered before the second half of next year, Tesla says, using existing manufacturing lines to deliver the vehicles sooner than planned.
 The "revolutionary" manufacturing process is now exclusively dedicated to the robotaxi.

 How affordable is "more affordable"?
 Not clear.
 The cost savings may be smaller than previously expected, the company noted in its investor presentation.